-The principal exports by tons are mineral oil, gasoline, dried and canned fruits, barley, fresh fruits, petroleum asphalt, lumber, iron, steel scrap, salt.
+The principal exports by value are bulk oil, dried and canned fruits, cotton, machine parts, barley, fresh fruits, auto parts, and canned fish.

-The principal imports are copra, sugar, paper, coffee, burlap and bags, bananas, fertilizers, and ores.
+The principal imports are coffee, copra, paper, burlap and whiskey,

-The 1936 report of the U. S. Army Engineers shows the distribution of the tonnage, domestic and foreign, during 1935 as follows:
+The 1938 report of the U. S. Army Engineers shows the distribution of the cargo tonnage, domestic and foreign, during 1937 as follows: